-Feline diarrhea is a common symptom of many illnesses and conditions that may affect your cat.
+Feline diarrhea is a common symptom of many illnesses and conditions.
 If your cat is suffering from loose or watery stools, there are a few things you should know.

 Since diarrhea has many possible causes, and may be a sign of a serious medical condition, treatment should definitely be sought.

 Diarrhea may also lead to dehydration, which can be dangerous, even life threatening.
-Not to mention, of course, it's very uncomfortable for your cat, and a mess for you to clean up.
+Not to mention, of course, diarrhea is very uncomfortable for your cat, and a mess for you to clean up.

 If your cat is experiencing a prolonged bout of diarrhea, it's time to make a trip to the veterinarian to rule out the causes below.